n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 The technology is no longer just waiting for us on the shelf.
 We can manufacture the shelf while we're still deciding what we need.

-[Evgeny Morozov called this solutionism](https://en.wikipedia.org/wiki/Technological_fix).
-I call it the toolbox reflex.

 ## Where did the effort go?

-I saw a different possibility while building Pflegehelfer.
+I saw a different possibility while building Pflegebericht.

 When I started the project, a typical development session roughly looked like this: